 Woodland Explorer Residential (3 Day)

-TIMINGS: The course runs between 9.30am on Day One to 4pm on Day Three including 2 nights accommodation in shelters built by the Woodland Explorers!
+Timings: The course runs between 9.30am on Day One to 4pm on Day Three including 2 nights accommodation in shelters built by the Woodland Explorers!

 The areas of activities covered include:

 Fire Lighting: We will learn a range of different fire lighting techniques - without matches!
 This will include friction fire lighting with a bow drill, fire steels and maybe even using the sun if we’re lucky with the weather!
 We will experiment with a variety of natural tinders.
-Participants will learn about safe use of fire and good fire camp craft.
+Participants will learn about the safe use of fire and good fire camp craft.

 Green wood carving: We will work on a mix of projects and be led by the participants.
 Projects may include mallets, bows and arrows, butter knives, walking sticks, tent pegs.